vcline/BootstrapHW/bootstrap.md

 two different sample sizes.

-The central limit theorem states that the population of all possible samples of size n from a population with ?? and variance ??2 approaches a normal distribution with mean ?? and ??2???n, when n approaches infinity.
+The central limit theorem states that the population of all possible samples of size n from a population with mu and variance sd^2 approaches a normal distribution with mean mu:x and sd:x = sd / sqrt(n), when n approaches infinity.

 #Design
 We will use bootstrapping to estimate the sampling distribution.
 Repeated sampling with replacement from 50 samples mimics what the population might look like.
 To take a resample, numbers are randomly selected from the original sample, the mean is recorded, and then that observation is put back into the sample.
 This is done 50 times to complete a single resample.
 We will do 1000 resamples of our original sample size=50.